Biden wanted to use the State of the Union speech to pivot to his agenda. Then Russia started a land war.

 The Russian invasion complicates Biden’s message in some ways, activists said.

-Climate activists have been pushing the White House to use the speech to elevate the need for clean-energy incentives and renew his call for electrifying the country’s transportation system.
+Climate activists have been pushing the White House to use the speech to elevate the need for clean energy incentives and renew his call for electrifying the country’s transportation system.
 But some said they recognize that Biden will also need to address the urgent spike in gas prices resulting from the war, which could require an increase in gas supply in the immediate future.

 “He’ll put the near-term energy supply first, but I do think he may pivot, saying that current high oil prices demonstrate exactly why we need to move to an electrification of our transportation systems,” said Paul Bledsoe, a strategic adviser to the Progressive Policy Institute who was part of Clinton’s climate team.